-- You can use the '@' symbol to mention someone in a tweet.
-Just type in '@' followed by their username (for instance: @itdonut).
+- Use the '@' symbol to mention someone in a tweet.
+Just type in '@' followed by their username (for instance: @techdonut).
 When you do this, they'll see a notification that they've been mentioned.
 Keep in mind that messages sent this way are still public.

 - You can also retweet messages.
 This rebroadcasts a tweet you have read to everyone following you.
 Retweeting can be a good way of building connections and relationships.

-- If you want to save someone's tweet for later, you can favourite it.
+- If you want to save someone's tweet for later, you can like it.

 2. Think about your tweets